-If you’re traveling to a new city, and your search for vegetarian restaurants comes up empty, your top alternate choice should be Middle Eastern (specifically Lebanese, Israeli, Iraqi, Iranian, or Egyptian.)
+If you’re traveling to a new city, and your search for vegetarian restaurants comes up empty, it’s often easy to find fantastic vegan Middle Eastern food.
+Middle Eastern cuisine includes restaurants that are Lebanese, Israeli, Iraqi, Iranian, or Egyptian.
 So use Google or Apple Maps to search for “Middle Eastern restaurants,” and if that doesn’t yield good results try, “Lebanese restaurant,” “Israeli restaurant,” and so forth.
 Also search for “falafel restaurants,” as these places offer delicious vegan-friendly Middle Eastern food at fast food prices.

 There is no major world cuisine that’s so reliably vegan as Middle Eastern food—although that’s admittedly a surprising assertion given that most Middle Eastern restaurants have an open kitchen that prominently features a tall stack of beef or lamb slices spinning in a rotisserie.
 But as long as you avoid the meat dishes, traditional Middle Eastern food contains no eggs and only rarely contains dairy products.